-What the DFC does
+What does the DFC do?

-Thanks to our generous supporters, we help choristers and cathedral choirs in the following ways:
+In particular, we help choristers and cathedral choirs in the following ways:

 Find out more about the impact our work makes to the lives of choristers and others.